tari-project/tari/RFC/src/RFC-0210_NamespaceRegistration.md

   - `address_signature`
   - `checksum`

 A RAIN UTXO consists of tuple `(RAIN_ID, PubKey)`.
-It is identified by a kernel feature flag and is a non-private non-fungible digital asset on the base layer.
+It is a non-confidential non-fungible digital asset on the base layer identified by a kernel feature flag.
 Ownership is confirmed by the `PubKey` value in the RAIN UTXO tuple.
 It costs Tari coins to register a RAIN UTXO and it can be transferred.
 A valid RAIN UTXO tuple is required to register a digital asset on the [Digital Asset Network] (DAN).
-Miners will ensure that no duplicate `RAIN_ID`s are created with registration.
+Duplicate `RAIN_ID`s are not allowed and miner validation rules will ensure this with RAIN registration.